Shopify/vscode-shopify-ruby/README.md

 Note that the Sorbet extension will only be activated if your project is onboarded to the [Sorbet type checker](https://sorbet.org/).
 Also, the Ruby LSP extension includes a debugger for common debugging use-cases.
 You may need to use the Ruby Debugger extension for certain scenarios.

+> [!NOTE]
+> This extension does not implement any Ruby related features.
+It's just a pack containing other extensions, which are
+> the ones that deliver the features.
+> If you encounter Sorbet related issues, please report them in https://github.com/sorbet/sorbet
+> If you are using RDBG to debug and encounter issues, please report them in https://github.com/ruby/vscode-rdbg
+> For other Ruby development issues, please report them in https://github.com/Shopify/vscode-ruby-lsp

 ## Usage

 Search for